 Since 2018, FCC has had a new Code of Ethics and Conduct approved by its Board of Directors.
 Likewise, in 2018, the Board of Directors approved a regulatory section on Compliance and a Groupwide risk control system.
 There have been additional policy approvals from the FCC Group since 2018.
-In 2022, the Board of Directors amended the Group's Code of Ethics and Conduct in a timely manner.
-The FCC Group Competition Policy was approved in 2022.
+In 2023, the Board of Directors amended the Group's Code of Ethics and Conduct in a timely manner.
+In 2023, it approved the Equal Opportunities, Diversity and Inclusion Policy, and the Internal Information System Policy.